Deyaa22/locally-running-webgl-game/README.md

 - Ensure the port used in `server.js` is not already in use.
 If needed, change the port in the script and restart the server.
 - If the game doesn't load, check the browser console for errors, if an issue appears, create issue.
+- Verify that your server correctly serves Gzipped files, the server sets Content-Encoding headers for gzip files.
+-
 ## License

 This project is licensed under the [MIT License](LICENSE).